CleverCloud/doc.clever-cloud.com/doc/administrate/log-management.md

     }
   ```

-## Exporting logs to an external tools
+## Exporting logs to an external tool

 You can use the logs drains to send your application's logs to an external server with the following command.